Tracing Capital Flows

 We can also assess the intensity of the reaction by Short-Term Holders to any shifts in market sentiment.

-The difference between the cost basis of new investors who are spending 🟠 and the cost basis of all new investors 🔵 shines a light into their aggregate confidence.
+The difference between the cost basis of new investors who are spending 🟠 and the cost basis of all new investors 🔵 shines a light on their aggregate confidence.
 When normalized by the spot price, this deviation enables us to highlight periods when new investors overreact to extremely high unrealized profit or loss conditions.

 Live Workbench